jh1236/handball-server/docs/Api Reference.md

 #### Arguments:

 - id: int
-    - The id of the game that the ace is for
+    - The id of the game
-- firstTeam: bool
-    - True if the team listed first scored the point

 #### Return Structure